“The album Imagine was after Plastic Ono. I call it Plastic Ono with chocolate coating.” – John Lennon

 It meant that Lennon recorded ‘How Do You Sleep?’ in retaliation and with Harrison on guitar the song was given extra weight, “So to have some fun, I must thank Allen Klein publicly for the line ‘just another day’.
 A real poet!
 Some people don’t see the funny side of it.
 Too bad.
 What am I supposed to do, make you laugh?
 It’s what you might call an ‘angry letter’, sung – get it?”

 ‘Imagine’, the title track of the record, remains a bastion of possibility and humanitarian hope to this day.
-While the lyrics were written by Lennon and Yoko Ono (in fact, following the claim that Ono provided much of the lyrics, she was given a co-writing credit on the song in 2017), it’s is Lennon’s serene and ethereal delivery which moves the song into a new realm of sonic poetry and social possibility.
+While the lyrics were written by Lennon and Yoko Ono (in fact, following the claim that Ono provided much of the lyrics, she was given a co-writing credit on the song in 2017), it’s is Lennon’s serene and ethereal delivery that moves the song into a new realm of sonic poetry and social possibility.

-It’s a sentiment which has outlived Lennon and one which will likely outlive us all.
+It’s a sentiment that has outlived Lennon and one which will likely outlive us all.
 It’s widely considered one of the best songs ever written and is easily the purest of heart.
 However, it doesn’t take our top spot.

 1. ‘Jealous Guy’